EChrist01/custom-readme-generator/README.md

 THEN I am taken to the corresponding section of the README

 ## Installation Instructions.
-This application uses inquirer, and node.js.
+This application mostly uses inquirer, and node.js.

 ## Usage Information.
-Page link will open the website,
+run-< $ node index.js >-
+in terminal to begin the prompts to build the README, answer all prompts to allow for a more custom generated README.

 ## Demo Video.
 https://watch.screencastify.com/v/wjBt73Y7noPPqVBr705M